Vijay-C-Katoch/KatFC/README.md

 # KatFC1
-Flight Control software for motors run with KatBot.
+Hobby Flight Control software for motors run with KatBot.

 ## 1. Getting started
 Download and install latest toolchain from arm for target